ksindi/managers-playbook/README.md

 1. Don't "pad" negative feedback by beginning with compliments - it gives mixed signals.
 1. Be specific even if it's positive feedback.
     - "Good job!"  ⛔️
     - "I like the initiative you took to reduce the service's memory footprint.
-It shows ownership and leadership."
+It shows ownership."
 1. Focus on data and not behavior:
     - "I noticed you didn't address any of the comments made in your last three PRs"
     - "I noticed that you didn't pick up the ticket I asked you to do"